3rsin3rgul/Release-Date/README.md

 - Create Firebase project and then put the GoogleService.json files in to the project.
 - Sign in with developer account (Xcode)
+- And put some data on Firebase Database :) (You can see the model on models/games or models/movies)

 More detail: